astrivant/polyad/pkg/polyad/balance/README.md

 Changing a child changes its ancestor hashes when read.
 Running coordinators observe descendant changes on their next scheduling pass, log before/after hashes and export another revision plot when plotting is enabled.
-Local shape snapshots publish atomically; this is not a globally locked snapshot across independently changing graph boundaries.
+Local shape snapshots publish atomically within each boundary; independently changing boundaries are observed at different times.

 Submission order, statuses, runtime measurements, resource estimates and workload fingerprints do not affect the shape hash.
 Node names, edges and the syntax of routing expressions do.
-This is identity for a **labeled structure**, not a graph-isomorphism test, semantic equivalence proof, cache key for results, or checkpoint-integrity replacement.
+The hash identifies a **labeled structure**.
+Result caches and checkpoints use their own identities and integrity checks.
 Commutative Boolean expressions written in different operand orders can have different hashes.

 Containment must remain acyclic.
 A shape hash describes the currently represented hierarchy;